What is SEO?

 The presence of reviews on Google and other sites, the quality of the reviews and the level of response to the reviews.

-2. Directory Listings – the sites Name Address Phone number listing being accurate, and the site must be listed in many online directories.
+Your site’s Name Address Phone number listing being accurate, and the site must be listed in many online directories.
+We call it NAP and you can’t sleep through it.

 3. Google Business Manager